bigscience-workshop/petals/README.md

 ## How it works?

-- **Petals** runs inference or fine-tunes large language models like [BLOOM-176B](https://huggingface.co/bigscience/bloom) by joining compute resources with people all over the Internet.
-- One participant with weak GPU can load a small part of the model, then team up with people serving the other parts to run inference or fine-tuning.
+- Petals runs large language models like BLOOM-176B **collaboratively** — you load a small part of the model, then team up with people serving the other parts to run inference or fine-tuning.
 - Inference runs at ≈ 1 sec per step (token) — 10x faster than possible with offloading, enough for chatbots and other interactive apps.
 Parallel inference reaches hundreds of tokens/sec.
 - Beyond classic language model APIs — you can employ any fine-tuning and sampling methods by executing custom paths through the model or accessing its hidden states.
-This combines the comforts of an API with the flexibility of PyTorch.
+You get the comforts of an API with the flexibility of PyTorch.

 <p align="center">
     <img src="https://i.imgur.com/RTYF3yW.png" width="800">